Launch Timeline

 We're validating those nominations against core criteria: high-volume, complex shoulder experience; outcomes and patient safety signals; peer leadership; and clean professional records.

-In parallel, we're building the platform, invite flow, and profile system that will power the first lists.
+In parallel, we're refining the platform, invite flow, and profile system that power our lists.

 First Lists: Orthopedics, starting with shoulder

-Our inaugural release will be DoctorsDoctor — Shoulder 2025, a small, peer-selected list of shoulder surgeons across the U.S.
+Our inaugural release is DoctorsDoctor — Shoulder 2026, a small, peer-selected list of shoulder surgeons across the U.S.

 Future orthopedic lists will extend to: